Usher (musician): 1991–1996: NuBeginning and Usher

-Preparing for his debut album, Usher lost his voice.
-Usher was going through puberty and had a difficult time adjusting his voice.
-LA Reid became skeptical of Usher and put his album on hold; he thought about dropping him from the label.
+While preparing for his solo debut album, Usher lost his voice.
+He was going through puberty and had a difficult time adjusting his vocals.
+L.A.
+Reid became skeptical of Usher, put his album on hold and considered dropping him from the label.
 Usher pleaded with the label to keep him and they did.
-From this point Reid didn't know what to do with Usher so he sent him to New York in the spring of 1994 to live with record executive Puff Daddy to "attend" what Reid called "Flavor Camp".
-Usher quickly adapted to the lavish lifestyle of Puff Daddy although in an interview with Rolling Stone, he described this period as the "hardest days" of his life.
+From this point Reid did not know what to do with Usher so he sent him to New York City in the spring of 1994 to live with record executive Sean Combs to "attend" what Reid called "Flavor Camp".
+Usher quickly adapted to the lavish lifestyle of Combs although in an interview with Rolling Stone, he described this period as the "hardest days" of his life.
 "I had to knuckle up, figure shit out in New York" he said.

-On August 30, 1994, LaFace released Usher's self-titled debut album behind the co-executive production of Sean "P Diddy" Combs.
+On August 30, 1994, LaFace released Usher's self-titled debut album behind the co-executive production of Sean Combs.
 Usher peaked at number twenty-five on the Billboard Top R&B/Hip-Hop Albums chart and was accompanied by three singles: "Can U Get wit It", "Think of You", and "The Many Ways".
-The album has sold over 500,000 copies, to date.
-The album received backlash because Usher was singing about sex, and him only being 15 years old, the public had a difficult time believing that this was so.
-Again LaFace had their reservations about signing Usher because the album wasn't as successful as they anticipated.
-At this time Usher's mother took control of his career and put him in more talent shows the summer of 1995 building Usher a larger fan base and ultimately giving L.A.
+The album sold over 500,000 copies, by December 2008.
+It received backlash because he was singing about sex, and him only being 15 years old, the public had a difficult time believing that this was so.
+LaFace had reservations again about signing Usher because the album was not as successful as they anticipated.
+At this time Usher's mother took control of his career and put him in more talent shows the summer of 1995, building him a larger fan base and ultimately giving L.A.
 Reid more confidence in Usher.

 After graduating from high school, Usher continued to develop his skills as a stage performer and laid the groundwork for his second album.
 He also appeared on LaFace's version of "Let's Straighten It Out", a 1995 duet with fellow Atlanta teen recording artist Monica; and on "Dreamin'", from LaFace's 1996 Olympic Games benefit album Rhythm of the Games.
 He was also featured on "I Swear I'm In Love" off the soundtrack to the 1996 film Kazaam.